NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Overwhelming Spellstrike.md

 * * *

 You pierce through your foe's resistance.
 Make a Spellstrike.
 The spell you cast as part of the Spellstrike ignores an amount of the target's resistance to acid, cold, electricity, fire, or sonic damage equal to your level.
-This applies to all damage the spell deals, including [[Conditions/Persistent Damage|Persistent Damage]] and damage caused by an ongoing effect of the spell.
+This applies to all damage the spell deals, including [[Persistent Damage|Persistent Damage]] and damage caused by an ongoing effect of the spell.
 A creature's immunities are unaffected.

 *Source: Pathfinder Secrets of Magic*
 *OGL*